bas080/patroon/README.md

 )({a: 1})
 ```

-Next we match on the existance of object keys.
+Next we match on the existence of object keys.
 We use the `_` to
 achieve this.

 ```js ./tape-test